seeq12/seeq-clustering/README.md

 ### Explanation of Density Based Parameters

-**Minimum Cluster Size (mcs)** - the minimum number of datapoints which much be including in a cluster for it to be classified as a viable cluster.
-A larger number will produce fewer clusters, which are contain more data each.
+**Minimum Cluster Size (MCS)** - the minimum number of datapoints which much be including in a cluster for it to be classified as a viable cluster.
+A larger number will produce fewer clusters, each of which then contains more data.
 See [examples](#density-based-examples)

-- There are two ways to specify mcs.
-Either by specifying a number (*e.g.* "I want my clusters to contain no fewer that 200 points") or by a percent of the total number of data points (*e.g.* "I want my clusters to contain no less that 5% of the data").
+- There are two ways to specify MCS.
+Either by specifying a value (*e.g.* "I want my clusters to contain no fewer that 200 points") or by a percent of the total number of data points (*e.g.* "I want my clusters to contain no less that 5% of the data").
 ***note*** *percent of datapoints is calculated based on Display Range.*
 - You may (indeed, likely) not know what the total number of datapoints is in your data, so it is recommended to supply both a `Percent of data (%)` and a `Min Cluster Points`.
-- If both `Percent of data (%)` and `Min Cluster Points` are supplied, the default behavior will be to use the **larger** of the two values for the mcs, *i.e.*
+- If both `Percent of data (%)` and `Min Cluster Points` are supplied, the default behavior will be to use the **larger** of the two values for the MCS, *i.e.*

 ![equation](https://latex.codecogs.com/gif.latex?\max\left[\left(&space;\text{Min&space;Cluster&space;Points}\right&space;),\left(&space;\text{Percent&space;of&space;Data&space;(%)}&space;\times&space;\text{Number&space;of&space;datapoints}\right&space;)\right]).